 Helsinki<3Developers –meetings are intended to promote a new kind of cooperation and dialogue between different operators and share experiences of new tools, with which to further the utilization of open data as an enabler for new innovations.

 “Through collaboration between different operators Helsinki could become the most developer-friendly city in the world”, Hanna Niemi-Hugaerts envisions.
 One tool to help collaboration with developers is the city’s website aimed specifically for developers, through which devs are invited to define, test and utilize open APIs.“The site also includes information about upcoming developer gatherings and competitions targeted for developers, among other things”, explains Jaakko Rajaniemi.
 Interested parties are welcome to take part in organizing thematic events for developers.

-For those seeking a kick start for their developer careers there are great channels to get support and motivation: Hack-at-Home competition offers mentoring and rewards for developers solving challenges of the urban community while the finest of the developers’ brainchildren will be awarded in this year’s Apps4Finland competition.
+offers mentoring and rewards for developers solving challenges of the urban community while the finest of the developers’ brainchildren will be awarded in this year’s Apps4Finland competition.